Coyoacán: Casa Municipal (Casa de Cortés)

 The Casa Municipal, also referred to La Casa de Cortés, is a building located on the north side of the Plaza Hidalgo.
 It has served as an administrative/governmental building since it was constructed in the 18th century.
 The erroneous name of Casa de Cortés (House of Cortés, referring to Hernán Cortés), comes from Coyoacán's association with the conquistador.
 Cortés did live in Coyoacán in 1521 and 1522, while the destroyed Aztec city of Tenochtitlan was being rebuilt into Mexico City, and the area was the capital of the colony of New Spain.
 However, Cortés never lived at the site, despite a plaque on building that says that he did.
 Cortés residence in Coyoacán was on lands that belonged to the then leader of the indigenous of this area, Juan de Guzmán Iztolinque, in the area where the La Conchita Church and plaza are found now.
-What Cortés eventually built here where administrative buildings for the offices used to manage the vast lands he was granted as the Marquis del Valle de Oaxaca, which included the Coyoacán area.
+What Cortés eventually built here were administrative buildings for the offices used to manage the vast lands he was granted as the Marquis del Valle de Oaxaca, which included the Coyoacán area.
 Local legend states that this was the location were Cuauhtémoc was tortured as the Spanish tried to learn of the whereabouts of more treasure.

-The current structure was built in the mid 18th century, by Cortés’ descendants, who still carried the title of the Marquis of the Valle de Oaxaca to replace the old structure, which had deteriorated.
+The current structure was built in the mid 18th century, by Cortés’ descendants (who still carried the title of the Marquis of the Valle de Oaxaca) to replace the old structure, which had deteriorated.
 In the 1850s, the building began to be used as the seat of the government of the municipality of Coyoacán, which then belonged to the State of Mexico, very separate from Mexico City.
 When the borough of Coyoacán was created in 1928, as part of the Federal District, the building remained the government seat but of the modern “delegación.”
 The structure was declared a Colonial Monument by INAH in 1932.